coastalme/coastalme/development/rfc/rfc2_commiters.md

 CoastalME coding guidelines
 ---------------------------

 - Do not save CoastalME code files (*.cpp, *.h) with a limited line length (e.g. 80 characters).
 One consequence of doing this is that headers for fixed-width output (e.g. PER_ITER_HEAD1) are split and redistributed over several lines.
 This makes it much harder to ensure correct alignment of such headers.
 Instead, allow unlimited line length.
 If this is not possible, allow a line length of 250 characters or more.
 - As far as is possible, format your new or modified code to be similar to existing code.
 - You will probably find it useful to use a source code formatter to tidy your contribution before submitting it.
-The Python-based Artistic Style formatter (astyle) does a good job.
-To install this on a Linux system, run "pip install astyle" or equivalent.
-(Executable versions of astyle, installed using e.g. apt install astyle, will probably not be up to date.)
-There should be an astyle configuation file (.astylerc) in your src directory if you have pulled the CoastalME code from github.
-To run astyle, run tidy_src.sh in the src directory.
-This will format your .cpp and .h files "in place" i.e. without making a backup.
-For more about the Artistic Style formatter, see https://astyle.sourceforge.net/astyle.html
+The clang-format source code formatter does a good job.
+To install this on a Linux system, run "apt install clang-format" or equivalent.
+There should be a clang-format configuation file (.clang-format) in your src directory if you have pulled the CoastalME code from github.
+To use clang-format to tidy CoastalME soure code, run astyle, run tidy_src.sh in the src directory.
+This will modify the .cpp and .h files "in place" i.e. without making a backup.
+For more about clang-format, see https://clang.llvm.org/docs/ClangFormat.html

 Relationship with other upstream projects imported in CoastalME code base
 ------------------------------------------------------------------------